thorchain/docs/technical-deep-dive/governance.md

 2. When fewer than 4 nodes remain, Ragnarök triggers.
 3. All funds are automatically returned to users.
 4. The network shuts down safely and can be restarted later.

-## Economic Limit

-The number of active nodes is limited by the minimum bond requirement and the fixed supply of RUNE.

-- If the network is under-bonded, the minimum bond can be lowered.
-- If the network is over-bonded, the minimum bond can be raised.

-This ensures the network maintains the right level of security.

 ## Governance Philosophy